lnsy-dev/obsidian-starter-notebook/README.md

 First, if you haven't already, download https://obsidian.md and get it installed.

-Then you can download the app.
-You download the app by clicking the green button above and selecting download.
+Then you can download the obsidian notebook.
+You download the notebook by clicking the green button above and selecting download.

 ![Screenshot from 2024-03-24 11-48-40](https://github.com/lnsy-dev/obsidian-starter-notebook/assets/41439429/3e43b5e8-2970-47aa-9ee0-d647db871aeb)